Black Cockatoo Dreadlocks

 Our main studio is in the Heart of Newcastle, a place dedicated to the art of Dreadlocks and Hair Creativity.
 Its where all the magic begins , where clients come to have Dreadlocks installed and cared for but also people come to learn the art of loc’in Hair.

 Here we offer all things Dreadlocks, washing, installing, maintenance, Human Hair, Wool and Synth Locs, extensions, permanent or temporary.
-Our speciality is in repairing if you have a problem with your locs we are confident that we can fix almost anything.
+Our specialty is in repairing if you have a problem with your locs we are confident that we can fix almost anything.

 We pride myself on making dreadlocks with love, care and professionalism.
 Your Journey here with us is nourishing and full of simple advice.
 We are happy to hold your hand whilst your Locs develop and mature. ….